syntasso/kratix-docs/docs/main/05-reference/04-multicluster-management.md

 ```

 If a Promise has no `scheduling`, it will be applied to all Clusters.
 If a
-Cluster has no `labels`, only Promises with no `scheduling` will be applied.
+Cluster has no `labels`, only Promises with no `scheduling` set will be applied.

 The table below contains a few examples: